Declaration of the private substitute carer

 The topic in brief and concise terms

-There are already some relaxations for young people in need of care.
-Persons under 25 years of age with care level four or five have special regulations.
+For young people requiring care, there are already concessions.
+People under 25 with care level four or five have special provisions.
 They can use replacement care for up to eight weeks.
-The six-month pre-care period is already waived for this group.
-The care allowance is continued at half the rate during the replacement care for up to eight weeks.
+The six-month prior care period already does not apply to this group.
+The care allowance continues to be paid at half rate for up to eight weeks during replacement care.

-• Voluntary carers from neighbourhood help.
+• Voluntary carers from neighbourhood support.

 • Friends or acquaintances of the family.